Scandinavian mile

-A Scandinavian mile (Norwegian and mil, /[miːl]/, peninkulma) is a unit of length common in Norway and Sweden, to a lesser extent in Finland, but not Denmark.
-Today, it is standardised as 1 mil being 10 km, but it had different values in the past.
+A Scandinavian mile (Norwegian and mil, /[miːl]/, peninkulma) is a unit of length common in Norway and Sweden, to a lesser extent in Finland.
+Today, it is standardised as 1 mil being 10 km in Sweden and Norway, but it had different values in the past.

 The word is derived from the same Roman source as the English mile.
 In Norway and Sweden, the international mile is formally called "English mile" (engelsk mil), although it is sometimes just referred to by the English word mile.
 However, in situations where confusion may arise it is more common for Scandinavians to describe distances in terms of the official SI unit kilometre.

 This modern definition of 10 kilometres (km) is equivalent to the obsolete myriametre, which was once used in France.

 Danish mile

-The Danish mile was defined as 7532.4 m, equivalent to 4 minutes of latitude.
-It is no longer in use.
+The last Danish mile was standardized in 1683 by Ole Rømer to 7532.4 m, equivalent to 4 minutes of latitude, and was also used in Prussia, see German miles.
+Before that each region had its own lengths.
+For instance the Zealand mile was 17,600 alen or 11.13 km.